ACCESS SECURITIES, LLC March 18, 2026

 1. INTRODUCTION

 Access Securities, LLC is registered with the Securities and Exchange Commission as a broker-dealer and member of FINRA and SIPC.
+The date of this Form CRS is March 18, 2026.
 Brokerage and investment advisory services and fees differ; it is important for you to understand the differences.
-Free and simple tools are available to research firms and financial professionals at: www.investor.gov/CRS which also provides educational materials about broker-dealers, investment advisers, and investing.
+Free and simple tools are available to research firms and financial professionals at: www.investor.gov/CRS which also provides educational materials about broker-dealers, investment advisers and investing.

-Services: Generally, our firm offers traditional brokerage account services to institutional clients.
-We have a few retail investors who utilize our execution and clearing services but we do not make securities recommendations to them.
-Retail investors make their own investment decisions in public markets.
-Our firm’s financial professionals may recommend private placements exempt from U.S. securities registration under Regulation D to accredited retail investors.
+Services: Our firm’s financial professionals may recommend private placements exempt from U.S. securities registration under Regulation D to accredited retail investors or qualified purchasers.
 Private placements are only suitable for people who are familiar with and willing to accept the illiquidity and high risk of loss associated with private placement investments.
 Securities purchased in private placements are not publicly traded and are intended for investors who do not have a need for a liquid investment.
 There can be no assurance that the securities price/valuation is accurate or that it is in agreement with the market or industry valuations.
 In addition, you will likely receive restricted securities that may require a holding period before resale is permitted.
 Companies seeking private placement investments tend to be in earlier stages of development and have not yet been fully tested in the public marketplace.
 A private placement investment requires high-risk tolerance, low need for liquidity, and long-term capital commitments.

 Monitoring: We do not offer retail investors investment monitoring services.